rsokl/Learning_Python/docs/_sources/Module1_GettingStartedWithPython/Installing_Python.md.txt

 **An important note for people who code in languages other than Python:**  Anaconda has its own `lib` and `bin` directories that it uses to store library files and binary files as needed.
 While this makes it very easy for users to install sophisticated Python packages that leverage C-libraries without having to manually build those libraries, it also means that your system will prioritize Anaconda's files before your system-level files.
 This can be a big problem if you work in languages other than Python.

 The simple solution to this is to *not* have the Anaconda-installer include Anaconda in your path.
-Instead, you can create an alias that will allows you manually prepend Anaconda to your path.
+Instead, you can create an alias that will allow you manually prepend Anaconda to your path.
 E.g., in Linux you can add the following alias to your `~/.bashrc` file:

 # ```shell
 alias anaconda="export PATH=/home/<your_username>/anaconda3/bin:$PATH"